bghira/SimpleTuner/README.md

 Enable debug logs for a more detailed insight by adding `export SIMPLETUNER_LOG_LEVEL=DEBUG` to your environment file.

-For performance analysis of the training loop, setting `SIMPLETUNER_TRAINING_LOOP_LOG_LEVEL=DEBUG` will have timestamps that hilight any issues in your configuration.
+For performance analysis of the training loop, setting `SIMPLETUNER_TRAINING_LOOP_LOG_LEVEL=DEBUG` will have timestamps that highlight any issues in your configuration.

 For a comprehensive list of options available, consult [this documentation](/OPTIONS.md).